raproid/picture-optimizer/README.md

 2. Create a client instance.
 3. Create an app based on the server instance.
 4. Define app logic:
-	a.
-Define a URI to visit for the logic to run.
+	1. Define a URI to visit for the logic to run.
-	b.
-Request a URL via the client instance.
+	2. Request a URL via the client instance.
-	c.
-Get the reponse and separate the reponse body.
+	3. Get the reponse and separate the reponse body.
-	d.
-Modify the body: find each picture URL and add the hardcoded prefix before it.
+	4. Modify the body: find each picture URL and add the hardcoded prefix before it.
-	e.
-Send the modified response to the web browser.
+	5. Send the modified response to the web browser.

 5. Run the app.